Wolverhampton: 20th century

-England's first automatic traffic lights could be seen in Princes Square in 1927.
-The modern traffic lights at this location have the traditional striped poles to commemorate this fact.
-Princes Square was also the location of the United Kingdom's first pedestrian safety barriers, which were erected in 1934.
-On 2 November 1927, the A4123 New Road was opened by the then-Prince of Wales (later Edward VIII) linking the city with Birmingham.
-The New Road was designed as an unemployment relief project and was the United Kingdom's first purpose-built intercity highway of the twentieth century.
+England's first automatic traffic lights could be seen in Princes Square in 1927; the modern traffic lights at this location have the traditional striped poles to commemorate this.
+Princes Square was also the location of the UK's first pedestrian safety barriers, which were erected in 1934.
+On 2 November 1927, the A4123 New Road was opened by Prince of Wales (later Edward VIII) linking the city with Birmingham.
+The New Road was designed as an unemployment relief project and was the UK's first purpose-built inter-city highway of the 20th century.

-Sir Geoffrey Le Mesurier Mander, a member of the Mander family, was Liberal MP for Wolverhampton East from 1929 to 1945, distinguished for his stance against appeasement and as a supporter of the League of Nations.
-He was known as "the last of the Midland radicals".
+Sir Geoffrey Le Mesurier Mander, a member of the Mander family, was Liberal MP for Wolverhampton East from 1929 to 1945, distinguished for his stance against appeasement and as a supporter of the League of Nations; he was known as "the last of the Midland radicals."
 More recent members have included the Conservative mavericks Enoch Powell and Nicholas Budgen.
-Powell was a member of Edward Heath's Tory shadow cabinet from 1964, until he was dismissed in April 1968 following his controversial Rivers of Blood speech in which he warned of massive civil unrest if mass immigration of black and Asian commonwealth inhabitants continued.
+Powell was a member of Edward Heath's shadow cabinet from 1964, until he was dismissed in April 1968 following his controversial Rivers of Blood speech, in which he warned of massive civil unrest if mass immigration of black and Asian commonwealth inhabitants continued.
 At the same period, Sikh bus drivers and conductors were demonstrating in Wolverhampton against the Transportation Committee's regulations requiring uniform caps and thus prohibiting turbans.
 In 2005, former Bilston councillor and MP for Wolverhampton South East, Dennis Turner entered the House of Lords as Lord Bilston.

-After the end of World War II in 1945, the council erected 400 prefabricated bungalows across Wolverhampton, and built its first permanent postwar houses at the Underhill Estate near Bushbury in the late 1940s.
+Following the end of World War II in 1945, the council erected 400 prefabricated bungalows across Wolverhampton, and built its first permanent postwar houses at the Underhill Estate near Bushbury in the late 1940s.
 The 1950s saw many new houses and flats built across Wolverhampton as the rehousing programme from the slums continued, as well as the local council agreeing deals with neighbouring authorities Wednesfield Urban District and Seisdon Rural District which saw families relocated to new estates in those areas.
 The 1960s saw the rehousing programme continue, with multi-storey blocks being built on a large scale across Wolverhampton at locations including Blakenhall, Whitmore Reans and Chetton Green.
-The later part of the decade saw the Heath Town district almost completely redeveloped with multi-story flats and maisonette blocks.
-By 1975, by which time Wolverhampton had also taken in the majority of the Borough of Bilston, the Urban Districts of Wednesfield and Tettenhall and parts of Willenhall, Sedgley and Coseley, almost a third of Wolverhampton's population lived in council housing, but since that date social housing has been built on a minimal scale in the area, and some of the 1919–1975 developments have since been demolished.
+The later part of the decade saw the Heath Town district almost completely redeveloped with multi-storey flats and maisonette blocks.
+By 1975, by which time Wolverhampton had also taken in the majority of the Borough of Bilston, the Urban Districts of Wednesfield and Tettenhall and parts of Willenhall, Sedgley and Coseley, almost a third of Wolverhampton's population lived in council housing but, since that date, social housing has been built on a minimal scale in the area and some of the 1919–1975 developments have since been demolished.